thrama/ai-training/README.md

 # ai-training
-All my test about AI.
+All my tests and trainings about AI.